Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Experiments

-Following~\citep{sigurdsson2020visual}, we evaluate \ours{} in the scenario where the two static word embeddings used in Step 2 come from different training corpora: one trained on the Wiki corpus and one trained on the \htw{} corpus.
-We add an additional baseline \textit{VecMap}~\citep{artetxe2017learning} that shows more robustness than MUSE against the training initialization.
-Table~\ref{tab:robustness@10} presents our comparison with MUSE, VecMap, and MUVE on the En$\rightarrow$Fr.~\footnote{MUVE provides only results of the English-French pair.} We can see that \ours{} and MUVE are more robust against the dissimilarity compared to MUSE and VecMap, shown in significant performance gaps.
-Furthermore, \ours{} outperforms MUVE on both settings.
-For instance, when the English embedding uses the HTW corpus and the French embedding uses the Wiki corpus, we achieve $60\%$ in terms of \textit{recall@1}, showing a gap of nearly $20\%$ compared to MUVE.
+Following~\citep{sigurdsson2020visual}, we evaluate \ours{} when the static word embeddings of source and target languages come from different training corpora: Wiki and HTW corpora.
+We also compare with \textit{VecMap}~\citep{artetxe2017learning}, the baseline used in the MUVE paper.
+Table~\ref{tab:robustness@10} compares \ours{} with MUSE variants, VecMap, and MUVE on En$\rightarrow$Fr.\footnote{MUVE only provides results for the English-French pair.} \ours{} and MUVE are more robust to the dissimilarity of word embeddings than MUSE variants and VecMap.
+In addition, \ours{} outperforms MUVE on both settings.
+For instance, on the Wiki-HTW setting, recall@1 of \ours{} is $60\%$ while that of MUVE is $41.2\%$.